-An official date for the Discord IPO remains to be announced, yet it’s expected for 2022 or 2023.
+An official date for the Discord IPO remains to be announced, yet it’s expected for 2023.
 Likely it will list on the New York Stock Exchange (NYSE) or Nasdaq exchange.
 The latter exchange in particular, caters to technology-focused investors who may want to invest in Discord’s IPO.

 In this article, we will help clarify all the information about the Discord IPO: its date, how to buy Discord’s IPO, and the stock itself.